webp-sh/docs.webp.sh/content/usage/basic-usage.md

 ## Download or build the binary
 Download the `webp-server-go` from [release](https://github.com/webp-sh/webp_server_go/releases) page.

-## Install libaom
+## Install dependencies

+### If you are using version after 0.6.0

+> Install `libvips` on your machine, more info [here](https://github.com/davidbyttow/govips)
+>
+> * Ubuntu `apt install libvips-dev`
+> * macOS `brew install vips pkg-config`

+### If you are using version before 0.6.0

+> If you'd like to run binary directly on your machine, you need to install `libaom`:
+>
-`libaom` is for AVIF support, you can install it by `apt install libaom-dev` on Ubuntu, `yum install libaom-devel` on CentOS.
+> `libaom` is for AVIF support, you can install it by `apt install libaom-dev` on Ubuntu, `yum install libaom-devel` on CentOS.
+>

-Without this library, you may encounter error like this: `libaom.so.3: cannot open shared object file: No such file or directory`
+> Without this library, you may encounter error like this: `libaom.so.3: cannot open shared object file: No such file or directory`
+>

-If you are using Intel Mac, you can install it by `brew install aom`
+> If you are using Intel Mac, you can install it by `brew install aom`
+>

-If you are using Apple Silicon, you need to `brew install aom && export CPATH=/opt/homebrew/opt/aom/include/;LIBRARY_PATH=/opt/homebrew/opt/aom/lib/`, more references can be found at [在M1 Mac下开发WebP Server Go | 土豆不好吃](https://dmesg.app/m1-aom.html).
+> If you are using Apple Silicon, you need to `brew install aom && export CPATH=/opt/homebrew/opt/aom/include/;LIBRARY_PATH=/opt/homebrew/opt/aom/lib/`, more references can be found at [在M1 Mac下开发WebP Server Go | 土豆不好吃](https://dmesg.app/m1-aom.html).
+>
+> If you don't like to hassle around with your system, so do us, why not have a try using Docker? >> [Docker | WebP Server Documentation](https://docs.webp.sh/usage/docker/)

 ## Dump config file